What is misconduct in the workplace?

 Harassment and discrimination

 Bullying and sexual harassment are considered serious workplace misconduct.
 Harassing behaviors result in a hostile work environment, which violates the terms of Title VII of the Equal Employment Opportunity Commission and can result in legal action.
-Several laws protect employees from hostile conduct based on protected classifications, which may include:
+Several laws protect employees from hostile conduct based on a protected classification such as:

 Harassment can be direct or indirect.
 For example, if an employee touches another employee inappropriately, that is direct sexual misconduct in the workplace.
 If two coworkers are having an inappropriate sexual discussion or make lewd jokes, anyone who hears their conversation and feels uncomfortable or targeted has grounds for a third-party harassment claim.